 How to Explain the Importance of Dilation to Your Patients

 When it comes to eye examinations, eye doctors understand the importance of the procedure.
 However, some patients find the effects of dilation inconvenient or just don’t understand why it needs to be done in the first place.
+We need to ALWAYS take off our doctor’s coat and remember that our patients don’t know all the medical jargon like we do.
 Here are our tips to help you educate your eyecare patients on the importance of dilation and what it means for their overall health.

 How to Explain What Dilation Is

 The numbers in this study make sense to us, right?
 But, for patients, they don’t fully understand.
 For new patients or patients that have never had their pupils dilated before, it is a good idea to explain what the process is and the effect it may have.
 In fact, if you believe that dilation is most likely necessary for the appointment, you might tell your patient when confirming their appointment to have someone drive them to and from the appointment.

 Begin by telling your patient that you will be using special eye drops to dilate their pupils.
 Explain that they will experience some blurry vision and light sensitivity for the next few hours, which will affect their ability to drive and may affect their ability to work.

 Also explain that many factors go into whether eye dilation is necessary.
 Let your patients know what those factors are, such as age, ethnic background and overall health, so they can better understand why they may be receiving this procedure for their eye examination.